Skip to content

 2. The list of models displayed depends on your environment.
 If you do not have access to a shared HPC cache, your list of models is likely empty.
 Not to worry—we will see how to add models later on.
 If this is your first time running the command, use the --refresh flag to tell Blackfish to search for models in your cache directories and update the model database.

 3. In practice, services like vLLM can use dynamic batching to process requests concurrently.
-The number of concurrent requests these service can process is limited by a number of factors including the amount of memory available and properties of the requests themselves.
+The number of concurrent requests these services can process is limited by a number of factors including the amount of memory available and properties of the requests themselves.

 4. The bulk of this time is spent loading model weights into memory.
 For small models (< 1B parameters), the service might be ready in a matter of seconds.
 Large models (~8B) might take 5-10 minutes to load.